tjyuyao/ice-learn/docs/documents/llutil.multiprocessing.md

 <a href="https://github.com/tjyuyao/ice-learn/blob/main/ice/llutil/multiprocessing/__init__.py#L0"><img align="right" style="float:right;" src="https://img.shields.io/badge/-source-cccccc?style=flat-square"></a>

 # <kbd>module</kbd> `llutil.multiprocessing`
+a drop-in replacement for `torch.multiprocessing`.

-ice.llutil.multiprocessing is a modified version of ``torch.multiprocessing``.
+ice.llutil.multiprocessing is a modified version of `torch.multiprocessing`.
 It's designed to change ``import torch.multiprocessing as mp`` to ``from ice import multiprocessing as mp`` to have all the lambda functions, closures as well as pytorch tensors sent through processes in Data Distributed Parallel paradigm.